 We saw in CES 2018 some intelligent refrigerators with audio support, capable of telling owners to bring groceries, among other stuff, and they will soon be making their way into homes.
 But in India, it is going to be a long wait.

-Since there is a scarcity of a smart connected device ecosystem in India, consumers are not able to make the best use of Amazon Echo.
+Since there is a scarcity of a smart connected device ecosystem in India, consumers may not able to make the best use of Amazon Echo now.
 But make no mistake: This is the coolest smart gadget you can own right now in India, as Amazon continues to add more skills.
 The smart speaker experience will only get better with time.

 - Simple and easy to setup